Relief from Neck, Shoulder and Upper Back Pain: 5 Strategies That Gave Me Back My Life

 My physical pain led to depression, as I discovered I was no longer able to run or ride my bike, which were activities I had always enjoyed prior to my injuries.

 In my desperation, I started to research ways to address my pain effectively.
 At this point, I was willing to try just about anything.

-Strategies for Neck and Back Pain That Worked For Me
+Strategies for Neck, Shoulder and Upper Back Pain That Worked For Me

 1. Craniosacral Therapy